tsali/nyancast/README.md

 ##############################################################################

- Description: sm0l script to cast NyanCat Dubstep to all Chromecasts on a LAN
+ Description: sm0l script to cast NyanCat to all Chromecasts on a LAN
  Author: Tsali - A network engineer of boredom
  Date: 2020/09/03
  Twitter: @tsali